-Houry Avedissian is the visionary architect behind some of Canada’s most exciting buildings.
-After years of working on commercial projects, she founded the Ha2 Architecture & Design firm, pursuing her passion for residential projects and interior design to help families create their dream homes.
+Houry Avedissian is the visionary behind some of Canada’s most exciting buildings.
+After years of working on commercial projects, she founded the Ha2 Architectural Design firm, pursuing her passion for residential projects and interior design to help families create their dream homes.

 When Avedissian received a call from her alma mater, the AGBU Alex Manoogian School in Montréal, Canada, asking her to lead the construction of its brand new library, she didn’t hesitate to accept.
 The project brought her back to her childhood—and her cutting edge designs have helped bring the school to the forefront of innovation.